TreeSynth: Synthesizing Diverse Data from Scratch via Tree-Guided Subspace Partitioning: Appendix

-\paragraph{Datasets.} To comprehensively validate the enhancement in model performance brought by the data generated by \name, we conduct experiments across three types of tasks: math, code generation, and psychology tasks.
-The mathematical reasoning task include the test set of the MATH dataset~\citep{lightman2023lets} and the Grade School Math 8K (GSM8K)~\citep{cobbe2021gsm8k} datasets.
-The code generation task utilize the HumanEval~\citep{chen2021evaluating} and Mostly Basic Programming Problems (MBPP)~\citep{austin2021program} datasets.
-For the psychology task, we select the SimpleToM~\citep{gu2024simpletom} dataset.
-These datasets comprehensively examine the effectiveness of our approach from multiple dimensions and are briefly introduced as follows:
+To thoroughly evaluate the performance improvements enabled by \name{}-generated data, we test models across three domains: mathematical reasoning, code generation, and psychology tasks.
+The mathematical reasoning tasks use the MATH dataset test set~\citep{lightman2023lets} and GSM8K benchmark~\citep{cobbe2021gsm8k}.
+Code generation capabilities are assessed through HumanEval~\citep{chen2021evaluating} and MBPP~\citep{austin2021program}.
+For psychology tasks, we employ the SimpleToM dataset~\citep{gu2024simpletom}.
+These benchmarks collectively assess our method's effectiveness across multiple dimensions, with brief descriptions provided below:

 \begin{itemize}

 \item[\textbullet] \textbf{GSM8K} evaluates mathematical reasoning capabilities through 8,500 high-quality grade school math problems developed via human expert annotation.
 The dataset is partitioned into 7,500 training and 1,000 test problems, each requiring 2-8 computational steps combining basic arithmetic operations.